What We Do

 Our Programs

 Lend A Hand pursues the simple and effective mission of helping people in need with basic life necessities in a timely and dignified manner.
-Lend A Hand makes grants in Greater Boston in three areas:
+Lend A Hand makes grants in Greater Boston in three areas.

 Emergency Financial Assistance

-Needy families and individuals receive small grants through non-profit agencies.
+Needy families and individuals receive small grants through nonprofit agencies.
 Our goal is to help meet client needs before they spiral downwards.

-LAH works in partnership with advocates and case managers at greater Boston area non-profit community organizations, hospitals, legal aid groups, religious organizations and government human service agencies.
+LAH works in partnership with advocates and case managers at Greater Boston area nonprofit community organizations, hospitals, legal aid groups, religious organizations and government human service agencies.

 Housing